 In the video, Dr. Oz talks about why its so important to maintain healthy teeth and gums in order to live a healthy life.
 With upwards of 80 percent of American adults suffering from some stage of gum disease, that same percentage is at a higher risk of developing the health problems listed above.

 What is the Oral-Systemic Connection?

 Numerous and extensive research studies have indicated a connection between oral health and general health.
 The same oral pathogenic bacterium that is associated with periodontal disease has been implicated in other diseases as well.
-The bacteria has been scraped from the arteries of heart patients, has been linked to pancreatic cancer, impotence in men, high blood pressure, and lung infections.
+The bacteria has been scraped from the arteries of heart patients, has been linked to pancreatic cancer, impotence in men, breast cancer, high blood pressure, kidney disease, lung infections, and even arthritic knees.
 Therefore, it is becoming firmly held by scientists and dental researchers that there should be a comprehensive focus on health that includes the oral cavity.
 As of right now, only dentists have been concerned with oral health, but it is believed that general practitioners need to be brought into the sway.

 The TOSH Program is all about encouraging the medical profession to add an oral health assessment to the traditional HEENT (head, ears, eyes, nose, and throat) exam.
 The HEENT exam would become the HEENOT (head, ears, eyes, nose, oral cavity, and throat) exam.
 Analysis of the oral cavity would consist of examining the teeth, gums, oral mucosa, and hard and soft palate.
 Students presently enrolled in the TOSH Program are already being educated in the HEENOT approach.
 They are developing the knowledge and skills needed to identify oral health issues and to educate their patients regarding the oral-systemic connection.